Mitigating Accuracy-Robustness Trade-off via Balanced Multi-Teacher Adversarial Distillation: Methodology

-All in all, to transfer both clean and robust knowledge to the student, we propose the MTARD to apply two teachers and propose the Entropy-Based Balance algorithm for teachers and the Normalization Loss Balance algorithm for the student to optimize the adversarial training process.
-The final minimization of MTARD is defined as follows:
+All in all, to transfer both clean and robust knowledge to the student, we propose the B-MTARD to apply two teachers and propose the Entropy-Based Balance algorithm for teachers and the Normalization Loss Balance algorithm for the student to optimize the Adversarial Training process.
+The final minimization of B-MTARD is defined as follows:

-and the complete process of MTARD is in Algorithm \ref{algorithm:1}.
+and the complete process of B-MTARD is in Algorithm \ref{algorithm:1}.

 Compared with other existing methods, our method has several advantages.
 Firstly, our method can fit the different teacher-student combinations, which can be automatically adjusted by the Entropy-Based Balance algorithm and Normalization Loss Balance algorithm.
 Secondly, our method pays more attention to the overall performance based on Weighted Robust Accuracy, which measures the trade-off between accuracy and robustness.
 Thirdly, the training hyper-parameters can be dynamically updated by our adjustment algorithm and can fit the changes as training epochs increase, which is important to fit various scenarios.